 Fully extended, Citroën soon found themselves in a precarious financial situation that threatened the company’s very existence.

-Such was the high regard that Andre Citroën was held in the European car industry at that time, that his major creditors agreed to a creditor's moratorium on the company’s debts.
+To give the company some breathing space, his major creditors agreed to a creditor's moratorium on the company’s debts.
 However, as often happens in such situations, a minor creditor did not to agree, meaning that the moratorium could not take effect.

 In just a few short months, Automobiles Citroën was rendered insolvent and were rapidly acquired by the Michelin Tire company, their largest creditor.